dashpole/allocatable/pkg/README.md

 events: scrape oom and eviction events using foreachmaster, and process output to produce stats on disruptive events

-types: common structs and helper methods used to translate between kubernetes API objects, and logs.
+common: common structs and helper methods used to translate between kubernetes API objects, and logs.